Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 The last point is the most common reason why a fistula appears after surgery.
 There are also several explanations for this:

-• Non-sterile suture.
+• Non-sterile suture material.

 How to recognize the appearance of a fistula after surgery?

-• Quantity and quality of secretions.
+• Quantity and quality of discharge.

 • If the fistula is interorgan, then pay attention to the work of neighboring organs, especially if there are changes.